durffy/UMLHero/Design/UserStories.md

 AS a: Designer
 I want: Update Domain Models
 so that:  I can manage and make corrections to the objects of a project

+AS a: Designer
+I want: Delete Domain Models
+so that:  I can remove uneccessary objects/classes from a project